paramsen/root.paramsen.com/README.md

 # Complete platform for http://paramsen.com
 _A modern Material Design CMS with a Dockerized platform for continous delivery_
 Meant to run on a single Virtual Server for least expense, in my case on Linode for 10$/month 🤓.
+Full Continous Integration with Ansible [Provision and deploy the site to a virtual host without any manual steps]
-Development environment contained in a Vagrant box [VirtualBox]
+Development environment contained in a Vagrant box [VirtualBox]  exactly resembles production server!
 Schematic over system will go here soon enough 🤓

 ## Prerequirities
-- vagrant
+- Vagrant
 - Ansible
 - Node.js 6+
 - virtualbox guest additions for vagrant: (vagrant plugin install vagrant-vbguest)